 This nonfiction writing workshop will endeavor to bring your life's “indissoluble compacts, riches, [and] mystery” to the surface; it will guide you in making your confessions and vomiting the anguish up.
 But it will not be therapy.
-Fine literary nonfiction is art-making—and to endeavor upon it, each of this fall's workshop meetings will focus on different and varying ways to mine your story's voice.
+Fine literary nonfiction is art-making—and to endeavor upon it, each of this spring's workshop meetings will focus on different and varying ways to mine your story's voice.
 It is, after all, the unique, overseeing narrative voice that must manage one's multitudes of identities, times, unions, and modern reports, which together comprise the story that only you are meant to write.

 In personal nonfiction writing (essays and memoir), this voice must also provide connective glue or thematic context.
 In fact, there's a lot of work that voice must do, and we'll explore the issues of persona that arise from it.
 Who's the character in the story and who's the narrator telling it?
 You will learn the space that must be cleaved between these roles and the literary riches that are to be found there.
 By diving into the wreck, using experiments with voice and persona, writers will learn to distance themselves from their stories, thus enabling themselves to write with purpose and power.

 As Vivian Gornick writes in The Situation and the Story: The Art of Personal Narrative: “Man is free only when he is doing what the deepest self likes, and knowing what the deepest self likes, ah! that takes some diving.”